 Following initial domestication of safflower, its cultivation was expanded to surrounding regions throughout the Middle East, the Far East, India, and northern Africa.
 It was believed that the species might has been transferred to the southern Russian Republics from the Iran–Afghanistan corridor and then introduced into the Far East from Russian Republics.
 The cultivated safflower was originated from the Middle East, and then introduced into India–Pakistan (as a secondary center).
 Safflower was later transferred to Europe and other countries (Majidi and Zadhoush, 2014).
 Safflower was introduced into North America in the late 19th century, while its commercial production was initiated in the mid-20th century in Nebraska and Colorado and expanded to California in 1950.
 Although the word safflower production has fluctuated over the past decades (Fig. 2), the world's total safflower seed production was estimated at 995,776 mt in 2022.
 Kazakhstan ranks as the first-largest safflower seed producer, accounting for 44.9% of the total production, followed by Russia and USA, with 222,619 and 74410 mt, respectively.
 However, globally, it ranks the eighth most important oilseed following other crops including soybean, peanut, rapeseed, sunflower, sesame, linseed, and castor (FAOstat, 2024).

 Compared to other major oilseed crops, safflower is recognized as “underutilized”, and sometimes a “minor” or “neglected” crop.
-The term underutilized species means that it has considerable genetic potential and is a part of “larger biodiversity portfolio” or genetic diversity for use yet its genetic potential for commercial cultivation has not been fully exploited (Padulosi and Hoeschle-Zeledon, 2004).
+The term underutilized species means that it has considerable genetic potential and is a part of “larger biodiversity portfolio” or genetic diversity for use, yet its genetic potential for commercial cultivation has not been fully exploited (Padulosi and Hoeschle-Zeledon, 2004).
 The availability of diverse assemblage of crop species including underutilized species could promisingly improve food security, therefore, the demand for the development and production of such crops tends to become a priority.
 The underutilized crops are not only well-adapted to cultivation on marginal lands, thus providing farmers with the opportunity of usage, but also offer feasible agricultural alternatives in response to global warming and climate change.
 Moreover, these species could potentially satisfy an increasing desire for “natural” and environmentally friendly products while providing sufficient sources of diversified income to farmers and agricultural businesses.
 However, in spite of having high adaptability to diverse growing conditions, high-yielding potential, and various utilization for different plant parts, safflower has received little research attention (Chapman et al., 2010).

 Fig. 2.
 Safflower seed production and production change between 1961 to 2021 (FAOstat, 2024).